Building a Transport Package: The Right Way

 member of the config file.

-Note that ImportObjects will not update element descriptions when you change them in the transport.elements.php file.
-To change element descriptions, you need to modify them in MODX and run ExportObjects.
+Note that ImportObjects will not update element fields when you change them in the transport.elements.php files.
+To change the values in element fields, you need to modify them in MODX and run ExportObjects.

 One common use of ImportObjects is to update elements in MODX after LexiconHelper has modified the language strings in the files.